 You don’t need anything on the side with this lemon rice since it tastes good on its own.
-However many people love it with plain yogurt, pickle, chutney, salad or kosambari.
-During festivals & occasions we serve it with some fried snacks like masala vada, papad or pakora.
+However many people love it with Curd (Indian yogurt), Pickle, Chutney, salad or kosambari.
+During festivals & occasions we serve it with some fried snacks like Masala vada, papad or Pakora.

 Back home in India, lemon rice is one of the most common travel foods.
 Many people pack it for road or train journeys as the dish keeps good for long hours due to the addition of turmeric.